Jackson Park (Chicago): Garden of the Phoenix

 Jackson Park's Japanese gardens were originally created during the 1893 World's Columbian Exposition.
 The pavilion was based on the Ho-o-Do (Phoenix Hall) of the Byodo-in Temple in Kyoto.
 The phoenix emblem was a reference to Chicago rising like the mythical firebird from the ashes of the Great Chicago Fire of 1871.

-The gardens were renamed Garden of the Phoenix in 2013.
+The gardens were renamed Osaka Garden in 2013.

 There is a koi pond within the garden.

 Wildlife

 Over 300 species of birds have been observed in Jackson Park.
 This includes a well-studied population of feral monk parakeets, descendants of pet birds that escaped in the 1960s.
 They are a bird population in much of the south and southwest sides of Chicago, including the University of Chicago campus west of Jackson Park.
 Over 800 species of animals, plants, and fungi have been observed in Jackson Park.
 Regular bird walks have been led in the park since the 1970s.